Bristol Palin’s Ex-Boyfriend And His Wife Not Returning To ‘Teen Mom OG’

 Teen Mom OG is reportedly coming back for another season, but it looks like it may do so without some familiar faces.
 After Bristol Palin hinted that she may not be returning to the show, her ex-boyfriend’s wife revealed that they will not be returning to the series either, according to a report from Radar Online.

-Bristol’s ex, Levi (who is also the father of her oldest child) and his wife Sunny appeared briefly on the hit MTV show.
+Bristol’s ex, Levi Johnston (who is also the father of her oldest child), and his wife, Sunny Johnston, appeared briefly on the hit MTV show.
 However, Sunny revealed during an Instagram Q&A that the couple will not be back.

 “We got the phone call that Teen Mom is over for our story,” she revealed to her followers, saying, “They have chose not to air so many cool things we’ve filmed!
 It’s crazy.”